 3. Make sure you’ve got the temperature correct

 Optimal room temperature for sleep is 18-20 degrees Celsius.
-If you’re unsure of the temperature in your child’s room, consider getting a digital thermometer to check – the Gro Egg is a great option!
+If you’re unsure of the temperature in your child’s room, consider getting a digital thermometer to check.

 4. Don’t dress too heavily for bed

 Consider light, cotton sheets, and shorts and a t-shirt for PJs (or a simple onesie for babies), rather than full-length pajamas that your little one may become too hot while wearing in the summer months.
-KyteBABY has some of our favourite PJs – use code HAPPYSLEEP for a discount!
+Ry & Pen has some of our favourite PJs – use code HAPPYSLEEP for a discount!